suman71/starter-hugo-academic/content/authors/admin/_index.md

 user_groups: []
 highlight_name: true
 ---
-I am a dedicated and self-motivated Hydrogeologist and evaluation practitioner in the humanitarian and development sector.
-Experienced in climate change impact/vulnerability/risk assessment; adaptation and resilience research in water, sanitation, and climate change in South Asia.
-By training, I am a hydrogeologist while I have advanced training in governance, M&E, water resources, and environmental management.
-I am actively pursuing a challenging key position as a Hydrology Lead in development sector to take my career to the next level and expand my experience.
-My career interest is to contribute to sustainable global development especially in Bangladesh and other South Asian countries.
+I am a dedicated and self-motivated Hydrogeologist, Data Analytics and evaluation practitioner in the humanitarian and development sector.
+Experienced in climate change impact/vulnerability/risk assessment; adaptation and resilience research in water and climate change in South Asia.
+Skilled in designing and developing surveys, collecting, digitalizing, and processing various types of qualitative and quantitative data i.e. hydrogeological, environmental, and geospatial data with over 6 years of experience in govt. and I/NGO such as DASCOH, SRC, Water Relief, and Ministry of Land, Bangladesh.
+By training, I am a hydrogeologist while I have advanced training in M&E, Data Analytics and GIS.
+I am actively pursuing a challenging key position as Data Scientist/ M&E Lead in development sector to take my career to the next level and expand my experience.
+My career interest is to contribute to sustainable global development worldwide.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}